 How to Clean Velvet Furniture

 There’s no better way to lounge like a king than by doing so on a velvet chaise.
 However, one spill from your jeweled goblet can create a royal mess.
 But no worries, here’s how you can take care of it.

 Start by vacuuming using the brush attachment, moving in the direction of the velvet’s nap.
 Find the cleaning code for the piece of furniture on the manufacturer’s tag.
 Keep in mind that most velvet furniture has an “S” cleaning code which means that you should avoid water or water-based products and only turn to solvents.

 When a spill occurs, it’s important to act fast and help the velvet dry as quickly as possible.
 Use a paper towel to soak up the liquid.
 Then, apply the dry cleaning detergent to a clean sponge and blot the stain until it has been removed.

 Let the cleanser dry on the fabric, using a hair dryer or fan to accelerate the process as needed.
 Restore the velvet’s smooth finish using a soft brush.

-How to Clean and Protect Chenille Furniture
+How to Clean Chenille Furniture

 Chenille is like a tiny puppy: so cuddly and soft that you just want to squeeze it, but delicate enough that you know you have to be gentle.
 It’s not out of the question for furniture upholstery, it just takes some extra care when it comes to cleaning.